The Xometry app works best with JavaScript enabled!

 In compressive, bending, or impact load scenarios, the resulting strains can be both tensile and compressive.
 This makes the failure modes more complex and regional.
 However, the mechanisms are closely related other than for a Poisson’s-ratio-related failure mode.
 Here, the bulge of compression exerts tensile load and shear loads in transition regions outside a purely compressive center line.

-What Are the Implications of Fracture or Breaking Point in Engineering?
+Implications of Fracture or Breaking Point in Engineering

 A highly informed and experimentally confirmed understanding of fracture or breaking point is central to good design.
 A range of considerations is listed below: